|

 - General Gun Season

-November 24-27, December 10 - February 1 Permit, Stamp, and License Requirements - Quota permit (if hunting before December 19), hunting license, management area permit, deer permit (if hunting deer), migratory bird permit (if hunting migratory birds), and state waterfowl permit and federal duck stamp (if hunting waterfowl).
-Legal to Hunt - Deer with at least 1 antler having 2 or more points (each point 1-inch or more in length) and having at least 1 antler 5-inches or more in length, wild hog, gray squirrel, quail, rabbit, raccoon, opossum, armadillo, beaver, coyote, skunk, nutria, migratory birds in season, and non-protected birds.
-Bobcat and otter beginning December 10.
+November 23-26, December 9 - January 31 Permit, Stamp, and License Requirements - Quota permit (if hunting before December 18), hunting license, management area permit, deer permit (if hunting deer), migratory bird permit (if hunting migratory birds), and state waterfowl permit and federal duck stamp (if hunting waterfowl).
+Legal to Hunt - Antlered deer with at least 1 antler having 3 or more points (each point 1-inch or more in length) OR a main beam of 10 inches or more in length, wild hog, gray squirrel, quail, rabbit, raccoon, opossum, armadillo, beaver, coyote, skunk, nutria, migratory birds in season, and non-protected birds.
+Bobcat and otter beginning December 9.

 Regulations Unique to General Gun Season -